-For orders of four or more copies, or for international orders, please see our special orders page.
+For orders of five or more copies, or for international orders, please see our special orders page.

 Events with Tom DeMarchi

-Tom DeMarchi will be reading from Möbius Strips at events this spring.
+Tom DeMarchi will be reading from Möbius Strips at events across the United States.
 Check out our events page for more information.